Marketing communications: Communications

 Communication is one important aspect of the marketing mix.
 Marketing communication is often the largest component of communication within a company, which may be to present company values, objectives or specific products and services to investors, customers or the general public.
 In the 21st century, communications objectives focus on more customized messages, targeting customer groups or individuals to create high responses and greater brand interaction.

 As business becomes increasingly global with greater access to the Internet, mobile phones and social media, new challenges exist to inform people in targeted foreign markets.
 Shifts in the global economy and access to new markets lead also to greater demands for product shipping and associated services.
 To be effective, marketing communications must be tailored to its channels.
 For example: the public relations messaging set is customized to its target audience which is media and the industry, the messaging will be about data proofed achievements, whereas in social media messaging content is more friendly and about the brand's soft qualities. communication strategies must converge with marketing objectives while also accounting for local languages, dialects and cultural norms.

-External communications might involve market research questionnaires, an office website, guarantees, company annual reports and presentations for investors.
-Internal communication can be marketing materials, price lists, product catalogs, sales presentations and management communications.
-On the other hand, each market demands different types of communications.
-For example, the industrial market demands more personal communication but the consumer market demands non-personal communication.
+External communications might involve market research questionnaires, an office website, guarantees, company annual reports, and presentations for investors.
+Internal communications can include marketing materials, price lists, product catalogs, sales presentations, and management communications.
+On the other hand, each market demands different types of communication.
+For example, the industrial market demands more personal communication, whereas the consumer market demands non-personal communication.